amiabix/Miden-Zcash/README.md

 - **Start the development server:**
   - In `miden-browser-wallet/`, run `pnpm dev`.
   - By default, the server will be available at `http://localhost:3000/`.
   - On startup, the wallet will attempt to connect to the configured Zcash RPC endpoint.
+Ensure your local zcashd node is running before starting the wallet.

+**Important Notes:**
+- The wallet requires a local zcashd node running and accessible at the configured RPC endpoint.
+- Transparent addresses are automatically imported into the zcashd wallet when syncing, which is required for `listunspent` to discover UTXOs.
+- All amounts are handled in zatoshi (1 ZEC = 100,000,000 zatoshi).
+The RPC client automatically converts amounts from ZEC to zatoshi.
+- Shielded balance is calculated from locally scanned notes, as `z_getbalance` is deprecated in recent zcashd versions.

 ## Configuration

 Environment variables are the only mechanism for providing credentials.
 Never hardcode API keys or passwords in source code.
 Client-side variables use the `NEXT_PUBLIC_` prefix and are exposed to the browser bundle.
 Server-side variables without the prefix are only available to Next.js API routes.

 The `NEXT_PUBLIC_ZCASH_RPC_ENDPOINT` variable specifies the Zcash RPC endpoint URL.
-For testnet, use `https://zcash-testnet.gateway.tatum.io/` for Tatum API or `http://localhost:18232` for a local zcashd node.
-For mainnet, use `https://zcash-mainnet.gateway.tatum.io/` or `http://localhost:8232`.
-The `NEXT_PUBLIC_ZCASH_RPC_API_KEY` variable is required for Tatum and similar services that use header-based authentication.
-Get your API key from the provider's dashboard.
+For testnet, use `http://localhost:18232` for a local zcashd node.
+For mainnet, use `http://localhost:8232`.
+The default is `http://localhost:18232` for testnet.

 For local zcashd nodes, configure `NEXT_PUBLIC_ZCASH_RPC_USER` and `NEXT_PUBLIC_ZCASH_RPC_PASSWORD` to match the `rpcuser` and `rpcpassword` values in `~/.zcash/zcash.conf`.
 The `NEXT_PUBLIC_ZCASH_PROVING_SERVICE` variable specifies the URL of the delegated proving service, defaulting to `http://localhost:8081` if not set.

 The `NEXT_PUBLIC_USE_BACKEND_RPC_PROXY` variable, when set to `true`, routes all RPC requests through the Next.js API route at `/api/zcash/rpc` instead of making direct RPC calls from the browser.
-This keeps API keys server-side and prevents exposure in the browser bundle.
-When using the backend proxy, configure server-side variables `ZCASH_RPC_ENDPOINT`, `ZCASH_RPC_API_KEY`, `ZCASH_RPC_USER`, and `ZCASH_RPC_PASSWORD` instead of the `NEXT_PUBLIC_` prefixed versions.
+This keeps credentials server-side and prevents exposure in the browser bundle.
+When using the backend proxy, configure server-side variables `ZCASH_RPC_ENDPOINT`, `ZCASH_RPC_USER`, and `ZCASH_RPC_PASSWORD` instead of the `NEXT_PUBLIC_` prefixed versions.

+**Important:** The wallet is configured to work with a local zcashd node.
+Ensure your zcashd node is running and properly configured before starting the wallet application.

 ## Key Derivation